Updated on November 16, 2022

 Step 4: Evaluating Shortest Paths

 Using all the details from its link state table, a router is able to compute, using the Dijkstra algorithm, the shortest path to any given destination.

 Final reflections on Distance Vector vs Link State

 - Distance vector protocols send their entire routing table to directly connected neighbors.

 - Link state protocols send information about directly connected links to all the routers in the network.

-- Distance vector protocols have slow convergence and suffer from the count-to-infinity problem details of which you can find here.
+- Distance vector protocols have slow convergence and suffer from the count-to-infinity problem.

 - Link state routing protocols are widely used in large networks due to their fast convergence and high reliability.